0xNoNames/Croissanted.py/README.md

 **Use at your own risk (the program uses the Discord API to send messages and receive basic data, so you may not be banned, but be careful).**

-**I am not responsible for any criminal use of the program or a ban of your Discord account**
+**I am not responsible for any criminal use of the program or a ban of your Discord account.**

 # How to use #
 You will need your authorization token to use the application.